Extensions of the Linear Model

 (efficient estimation under nonspherical errors)

-Why OLS is No Longer Efficient
+Why OLS Is No Longer Efficient

 Consider the linear model